AB-xdev/quarkus-backchannel-logout-poc/README.md

-# Quarkus Backchannel Logout Tenant Bug PoC
+# Quarkus Backchannel Logout Bug PoC

 This is a minimalistic PoC of a project.
 All sensitive information inside this repo has been removed beforehand.